Hindol Sengupta: Work

 In 2017, he was selected as a Young Global Leader by the World Economic Forum.
 He is a co-founder of the Whypoll Trust which garnered media attention after mapping places in Delhi that were dangerous for women, and following up with releasing an emergency smartphone-app.

 Hindol Sengupta’s tenth book Sing, Dance and Pray was released on May 14, 2022.
 This is the authorized biography of Srila Prabhupada, Founder-Acharya of ISKCON.

 Sing, Dance and Pray was published by Penguin Random House India.

-The former President of India Shri Ramnath Kovind said, “I am happy to receive a copy of the book, titled ‘Sing, Dance and Pray: The inspirational story of Srila Prabhupada’ by Dr. Hindol Sengupta, commemorating this momentous year of Srila Prabhupada’s 125th birth anniversary.”
+The former President of India Ramnath Kovind said, “I am happy to receive a copy of the book, titled ‘Sing, Dance and Pray: The inspirational story of Srila Prabhupada’ by Dr. Hindol Sengupta, commemorating this momentous year of Srila Prabhupada’s 125th birth anniversary.”

-The Vice President of India Shri Venkaiah Naidu appreciated the book and said “Dr.Hindol Sengupta has captured all the important aspects in this book that will be a fitting tribute to Srila Prabhupada on his 125th birth anniversary.”
+The Vice President of India Venkaiah Naidu appreciated the book and said “Dr. Hindol Sengupta has captured all the important aspects in this book that will be a fitting tribute to Srila Prabhupada on his 125th birth anniversary.”

-Smt.Sudha Murty, author and philanthropist, said that after reading the book, she truly understood Prabhupada’s vision, and who this person really was.
+Sudha Murty, author and philanthropist, said that after reading the book, she truly understood Prabhupada’s vision, and who this person really was.
 She added, “the book is more successful because it brings in a ‘logically convincing’ point of view to prove why Prabhupada is so influential.”